influxdata/telegraf/docs/INSTALL_GUIDE.md

 ## Nightly builds

 [Nightly builds][] are available and are generated from the master branch each day at around midnight UTC.
-The artifacts includes both binary packages, RPM & DEB packages, as well as nighty Docker images that are hosted on [quay.io][].
+The artifacts include both binary packages, RPM & DEB packages, as well as nightly Docker images that are hosted on [quay.io][].

 [Nightly builds]: /docs/NIGHTLIES.md
 [quay.io]: https://quay.io/repository/influxdb/telegraf-nightly?tab=tags&tag=latest